marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```
 The variable ```areas1``` is now a new array with the values of the two data sets, and the original dataset stored in the variable ```areas1``` no longer exists since these variables (strictly speaking Numpy arrays) are mutable Python objects.

-**Hints for loading several data sets**
+**Loading several data sets: the fastest (appropriate) way**

 If you need to load a large number of data sets, you probably prefer not having to specify the absolute file paths of all of them.
-Python establishes by default a current working directory in which all the files can be accessed directly by specifying just the name of the file (or a sub-folder and the name of the file; *i.e.* a relative path).
-For example, if your current working directory is ```c:/user/yourname```, this means that you no longer need to specify the entire file path for all the files stored within this directory.
-For example, to load a csv file named 'my_sample.csv' that it is stored in that location you just need to write:
+Python establishes by default a current working directory in which all the files can be accessed directly by specifying just the name of the file (or a relative path if they are in a sub-folder).
+For example, if the current working directory is ```c:/user/yourname```, you no longer need to specify the entire file path for the files stored within this directory.
+For example, to load a csv file named 'my_sample.csv' stored in that location you just need to write:

 ```python
 >>> areas = extract_areas('my_sample.csv', type = 'csv')
 ```
-In the case that the file 'my_sample.csv' were stored in ```c:/user/yourname/my_samples``` we will write:
+or in the case that the file 'my_sample.csv' were stored in ```c:/user/yourname/my_samples``` we will write:
 ```python
 >>> areas = extract_areas('my_samples/my_sample.csv', type = 'csv')
 ```
 and so on.

-When you run the script, the script shows your current working directory.
-Also, you can retrieve your current working directory at any time by typing in the shell ```os.getcwd()``` and modify it to another path using the function ```os.chdir('new default path')```.
+When you run the script for the first time, your current working directory will appear in the Python shell.
+Also, you can retrieve your current working directory at any time by typing in the shell ```os.getcwd()```, as well as modify it to another path using the function ```os.chdir('new default path')```.
 Note that the new file path defined within the parentheses is in quotes.
-This also works when using the ```np.genfromtxt``` method.
+The same rules apply when using the ```np.genfromtxt``` method.

-> Note: although it depends on the Python package you have installed, usually the current working directory is the same directory in which the script is located.
-So usually it is a nice idea to locate the scrip in the same directory where the data set are located.
+> Note: although it depends on the Python package you have installed, usually the current working directory is the same directory where the script is located.
+Hence, in general it is a good idea to locate the scrip in the same directory where the data sets are located.

 [next section](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/specifications.md)
 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)